 Significant recent representations include:

-- Walter Energy, Inc., in a series of hearings in the Bankruptcy Court for the Northern District of Alabama, where he served as lead trial counsel.
+- Walter Energy, Inc., in several hearings in the Bankruptcy Court for the Northern District of Alabama, where he served as lead trial counsel for the debtor.
 The hearings resulted in a successful sale of Walter Energy's assets to its secured lenders over the objections of a variety of constituents;

 - Citibank as the plaintiff in an action in the U.S. District Court for the Southern District of New York, relating to foreign exchange trading.
 Allan obtained full judgment on the pleadings in Citibank's favor prior to trial;